-Item Description Enable remote HTTP access on port This option sets the redirect from HTTP to HTTPS only.
-Enable remote HTTPS access on port If the field and port number are filled in, configuration of the router via the web interface is allowed.
-Enable remote FTP access on port Select this option to allow access to the router using FTP.
-Enable remote SSH access on port Select this option to allow access to the router using SSH.
-Enable remote Telnet access on port Select this option to allow access to the router using Telnet.
-Enable remote SNMP access on port Select this option to allow access to the router using SNMP.
+Item Description Enable remote HTTP access on port If field and port number are filled in, configura- tion of the router over web interface is allowed (disabled in default configuration).
+Enable remote HTTPS access on port If field and port number are filled in, configura- tion of the router over web interface is allowed (disabled in default configuration).
+Enable remote FTP access on port Select this option to allow the router using FTP.
+Enable remote SSH access on port Select this option to allow access to the router using SSH (disabled in default configuration).
+Enable remote Telnet access on port Select this option to allow the router using Telnet.
+Enable remote SNMP access on port Select this option to allow access to the router using SNMP (disabled in default configuration).
+Masquerade outgoing packets Activates/deactivates the network address translation function.

-Table 37: Remote Access Configuration
+Table 34: Remote Access Configuration